AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 - We also utilized an LED from adafruit, available [here](https://www.adafruit.com/product/1626).
 The LED has dimensions of 12 mm by 40 mm.
 This LED is the best choice because it is a plastic diffused backlight, allowing even distribution of light throughout the system, which will minimize the effect on the calibration curve that the positioning of the photosensor may create.

 - The other parts necessary for this sensor are wire and female and male headers which are commonly available.
 They are also available as [female headers](https://www.adafruit.com/product/2940) and [male headers](https://www.adafruit.com/product/3009) on Adafruit as well.
+Standard op amps are available in the market, some common ones include LM258 or LM358 which can be purchased by most electrical components vendors or can be purchased in bulk from the original manufacturers, [Texas Instruments](http://www.ti.com/product/LM258).

 ## Experimental Methods
 ### Set-up:

 #### Current Experimental Methods
-Because we are currently in the fabrication process, we are not able to test the sensor.
+Due to complications in circuitry, the testing phase has not yet commenced.
+The problem caused the LED to flicker, and a steady light intensity is an uncompromisable part necessary to develop an accurate calibration curve.
+Until this problem is fixed, the team will not be able to begin experiments.

 #### Future Experimental Methods